xennial/ansible_playbook_dockerized_jenkins/README.md

-Ansible Script for Provisioning Dockerized Jenkins on Ubuntu
+# Ansible Script for Provisioning Dockerized Jenkins on Ubuntu

 This ansible playbook is designed to install Jenkins docker container on to a digital ocean Ubuntu 16 instance.
 Though it will likely work with any cloud provider (and Debian system), it has only been tested on Digital Ocean.

-TLDR
+## How to run:

-How to run:
+This assumes you have Ansible [installed and running already](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#what-version-to-pick).

-Create a hosts/inventory file in the root of this directory for Ansible and run the command below:
+Create your hosts inventory file `your_hosts_file` in the root of this directory and run the command below:

-ansible-playbook -i your_hosts_file site.yml -u youruser --private-key ~/.ssh/your_private_key
+    ansible-playbook -i your_hosts_file site.yml -u your_user --private-key ~/.ssh/your_private_key

-Change youruser and your_private_key to your own values
+Change `your_user` and `your_private_key` to your own values

 The playbook does the following